MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-cjk-support.md

 - OCR doesn't support CJK characters from image files

-- Email files (*.eml, *.msg) in [Annotate view](view-documents-in-review-set.md#annotate-view) aren't supported.
+- Email files (such as *.eml and *.msg) in [Annotate view](view-documents-in-review-set.md#annotate-view) aren't supported.

-- [the Relevance module to analyze data](using-relevance.md) does not support CJK languages.
+- The [Relevance module](using-relevance.md) used to to analyze data doesn't support CJK languages.

-- Query-based holds are not supported.
-For more information on query-based holds, see [Manage non-custodial holds](managing-holds.md#manage-non-custodial-holds)
+- Query-based holds aren't supported.
+For more information on query-based holds, see [Manage non-custodial holds](managing-holds.md#manage-non-custodial-holds).